 Who can claim?

-The Act is not carte blanche for anyone who thinks they should have been mentioned in a Will to bring a claim – only certain classes of dependants can claim which includes:
+The Act does not allow everyone who thinks they should have been mentioned in a Will to bring a claim – only certain classes of dependants can claim which includes:

 - A spouse or civil partner